My name is Tracy Posillico

 That year, we fought cancer with our daughter and I basically became a nurse.
 I changed the direct line that went to her heart to deliver lethal chemotherapy on a weekly basis as well as administered hourly medications along with attempting to be a new mom.
 For a year, I was awake with her every 3 hours as I breastfed and tended to her feelings of sickness from the treatment.
 We all arrived at Sloan Kettering as a team for every appointment and we fought together!
 We researched and participated in many forms of alternative therapies such as organic plant-based eating, acupuncture, chiropractics, energy work, and praying!
 We learned how to take care of our bodies and we enjoyed life!

-I am now a 32-year-old woman who has endured more than most can say at my age and I am everything but normal.
-I am happily married to the most unbelievable man and we now have three more family members, a four-year-old daughter, a three-year-old son and a one-year-old son.
+I am now a 33-year-old woman who has endured more than most can say at my age and I am everything but normal.
+I am happily married to the most unbelievable man and we now have three more family members, a five-year-old daughter, a four-year-old son and a two-year-old son.
 Whitney made us BELIEVE, regardless of the circumstances.
 As crazy as it may seem, during the 377 days of Whitney’s life, our lives were turned right-side up and we truly learned how to live.

 I hope that you have been touched by my daughter’s story and that it gives you strength in your personal trials.
 As I share Whitney’s life lessons on my blog, I hope to inspire others to live their best self.
 I often write about surviving and thriving after tragedy.
 I write about the meaningful work I do in non-profit.
 I write about food and a holistic approach to health.
 I write what’s in my soul.
 I hope you enjoy.
 Please send feedback and requests!

 “Whitney blessed us and her journey was nothing short of a miracle.
-We now live a happier, healthier, more purposeful life.
+We now live a happier, healthier and more purposeful life.
 BELIEVE!”

 Disclaimer: I am not a nutritionist or a doctor.
 I do not give medical advice.
 I am a mother who has worked closely with many nutritionists, doctors, chefs, healers and holistic practitioners.
 I do an extensive amount of research on health and food.
 I live by what I say and I feed my family all of these amazing foods!